 - Drink alcohol

 Another thing to keep in mind as you focus on repairing your liver from alcohol abuse is maintaining a healthy weight.
 When you eat the right diet, this comes with the territory.
+Plus, a nutrition-rich diet can go a long way towards supporting recovery too.
+So when it does come time to kick your alcohol problem for good, eating right can make quitting much easier.
 Want to spice things up in the kitchen and cook up a good meal for your liver?
 Get some liver-friendly recipes.

 To Heal Your Liver, You Must Stop Drinking Alcohol